Telecominfraproject/wlan-cloud-ucentralgw/README.md

       "method" : "perform" ,
       "params" : {
           "serial" : <serial number> ,
-	  "when" : <UTC time when to apply this config, 0 mean immediate, this is a suggestion>, "command" : <this is device specific>,
-	  "payload" : <JSON Document: containing additional information about the command>
+	  "when" : Optional - <UTC time when to perform this command, 0 mean immediate, this is a suggestion>, "command" : <this is device specific and is TEXT only>, "payload" : <JSON Document: containing additional information about the command>
           },
       "id" : <some number>